xuwenjian85/axolotl/README.md

 bash script/demo.sh
 ```

+# more information
-You can also find more information on https://github.com/gagneurlab/OUTRIDER & https://github.com/esalkovic/outsingle.
+You may also have interest on https://github.com/gagneurlab/OUTRIDER & https://github.com/esalkovic/outsingle.